CCTC: Frequently Asked Questions

 What guidance or support does the program offer related to the internship?
 Does the program support making contacts with the internship?

 Students seek and secure their internship, as each person's needs regarding location, discipline, days of availability, etc. are unique to them.
-The internship coordinator guides and directs students through the process, providing helpful resources and guidance as well as support to ensure the internship agreement is accepted by the receiving institution.
-As professor of record, the internship coordinator evaluates the student's progress, collaborates with the mentor, and ensures all required intern evaluations are completed by the end of the semester.
+The internship course faculty guides and directs students through the process, providing helpful resources and guidance as well as support to ensure the internship agreement is accepted by the receiving institution.
+As professor of record, the internship course faculty evaluates the student's progress, collaborates with the mentor, and ensures all required intern evaluations are completed by the end of the semester.

 Are there specific schools that offer an internship/have a relationship with your program?